Bedaquiline: Drug interactions

-Since bedaquiline can also prolong the QT interval, use of other QT prolonging drugs should be avoided.
-Other medications for tuberculosis that can prolong the QT interval include fluoroquinolones and clofazimine.

 Mechanism of action

 Bedaquiline blocks the proton pump for ATP synthase of mycobacteria.
-It is the first member of a new class of drugs called the diarylquinolines.
+It is the first member of a class of drugs called the diarylquinolines.
 Bedaquiline is bactericidal.
 ATP production is required for cellular energy production and its loss leads inhibition of mycobacterial growth within hours of the addition of bedaquiline.
 The onset of bedaquiline-induced mycobacterial cell death does not occur until several days after treatment, but nonetheless kills consistently thereafter.

 Resistance

 The specific part of ATP synthase affected by bedaquiline is subunit c which is encoded by the gene atpE.
 Mutations in atpE can lead to resistance.
 Mutations in drug efflux pumps have also been linked to resistance.